1.0 Disease

 ridiculous.
 The Neanderthals and Cro-Magnons carved out different niches.
 The Neanderthals were

 masters of the big game.
-They used rodeo clown tactics to bring down game, [10] and their diet consisted
+They used rodeo clown tactics to bring down game, [10] and their diet

-one we see on the Serengeti today.
-Despite overwhelming military superiority and the reality of scarce
+probably like the one we see on the Serengeti today.
+Despite overwhelming military superiority and

-resources, lions have yet to evict jackals, hyenas, leopards, cheetahs, and buzzards from their lands.
+the reality of scarce resources, lions have yet to evict jackals, hyenas, leopards, cheetahs, and

-So let’s spell it out loud and clear: Neanderthal was neither outgunned nor did he die of starvation, cold,
+So let’s spell it out loud and clear: Neanderthal was neither outgunned nor did he die of starvation,

-them that never had the good fortune of meeting Man.
-What we need to do is discover the cookie cutter,
+countless species before them that never had the good fortune of meeting Man.
+What we need to do

-the mechanism behind a background extinction that applies to all species irrespective of habitat or epoch.
+is discover the cookie cutter, the mechanism behind a background extinction that applies to all species

-This timeless mechanism has to work on land as well as in the air and in the sea.
-The anthropologists
+irrespective of habitat or epoch.
+This timeless mechanism has to work on land as well as in the air and

-and paleontologists cannot continue to offer different explanations for every extinction they analyze as
+n the sea.
+The anthropologists and paleontologists cannot continue to offer different explanations for

-they've been doing up until now.
+every extinction they analyze as they've been doing up until now.

 Fig. 2